Matty-El/trail-running-uk/README.md

 **As a user, I want to find information about races around the world so that I can decide if i want to enter a race.**

 -   On clicking the 'Races' menu link the page smooth scrolls to the Races section.
 Introductory text is displayed and a map is displayed centred on the UK.
--   Dropdown menus are visible fo the selection of a region and a race to populate details about the race.
+-   Dropdown menus are visible for the selection of a region and a race to populate details about the race.
 -   When the user selects a region the 'Select a race' dropdown is populated with races in that region.
 -   On selecting a race the information section is populated with information relating to the races selected.
 -   On selecting a race the map is centred on the location of the race with a marker visible in on the map.